mkolod/deep-reinforcement-learning/p3_collab-compet/README.md

 ### Instructions

 Evaluate the cells in`Tennis.ipynb` to see the agent train and perform inference.
 Note that the notebook already contains the results of a successful session.

+### Recorded Video

+You can see a sample of trained agents playing against each other [here](https://youtu.be/5gWjrZKlobg).